Book Now!

 Reciprocity in relationships is believing that the relationship is 50/50.
 This might look like:

-Reciprocity in relationships does not take into account our individual bandwidth, and the goal becomes “what can I get out of this?”
+Reciprocity in relationships does not account for our individual bandwidth, and the goal becomes “what can I get out of this?”

 Mutuality in relationships

-Mutuality in relationships requires the individuals to understand that everyone’s bandwidth is different and they may not be able to consistently give 50/50, but this doesn’t mean the relationship is unbalanced.
+Mutuality in relationships requires individuals to understand that everyone’s bandwidth is different, and they may not be able to consistently give 50/50, but that doesn’t mean the relationship is unbalanced.

 This might look like giving more effort now, but taking on less later:

-- My partner just started a new job, so I will take on more of the chores for a bit.
+• My partner just started a new job so that I will take on more of the chores for a bit.

 Why is mutuality important?